-You will examine how we acquire and use language, with all its complex properties.
-As a linguistics minor, you will learn to investigate the characteristics of language and the mind and language and society.
-You may get an opportunity to spend a summer conducting linguistics research with a faculty member.
+Language is often taken for granted in daily usage, but the minute one begins to consider how to acquire and use language, its complex properties become evident.
+Students of linguistics at Hamilton examine how we acquire and use language, with all its complex properties, as they investigate the characteristics of language and the mind, and language and society.
+Many find opportunities to spend a summer conducting research with a faculty member.

 A Sampling of Courses

 Communication and Culture

 In this course, we will examine the role that communicative processes play in shaping common conceptions of the world and in facilitating forms of social organization through which people experience everyday life.
 This course offers an introduction to the foundational relationship between language and culture by examining anthropological approaches to the study of language.
 In this course, you will learn how language both reflects and creates thought, culture, and power relations.
 You will also learn how to apply the concepts we study to your own everyday experiences with language.

 Explore these select courses: